Warren Wilson College Receives Grant For Indigenous Stewardship

 Warren Wilson College (WWC) has been awarded a $3,000 Work College Consortium Grant for the 2024-2025 school year aimed at directing creative projects around campus.
 The grant will focus on interdisciplinary collaboration and storytelling with a team comprised of Jetta Ghosthorse, Scotti Norman, Siti Kusujiarti, Liesl Erb and Ivy Beach.

 The collaborative project marks the first of its kind, bringing together professors and students across disciplines from social sciences, sciences and work crews.
-Siti Kusujiarti, the chair of the sociology department, describes it as a transcendence of borders.
+Kusujiarti, the chair of the sociology department, describes it as a transcendence of borders.

 “When we talk about disciplines, we tend to create certain borders,” Kusujiarti said.
 “What this project is for is transcending borders, creating communities, but at the same time, emphasizing history and culture.
 Instead of focusing on differences that create borders, that create gaps, I want those differences to create bridges.”